 All strategies for mobile apps have a similar key objective and that is 'focusing on how to make more and more people use the app'.
-And this is where the concept of app retargeting comes into picture because it is must easier to turn your already existing customers into your app's loyal users.
+And this is where the concept of app retargeting comes into the picture because it is must easier to turn your already existing customers into your app's loyal users.

 With these different social media channels, the app users can be promoted to use the app again.
 This method will contribute in boosting the user engagement rate, here companies and brands are mainly the ones that require retargeting.
-Let's start by explaining the what actually is app retargeting:
+Let's start by explaining what actually is app retargeting:

 According to the recent reports by AppLift, there has been seen an increase of 48% in the CTR i.e. the click-through rates.
 Other statistics that the above image shows is that approximately 173% of retargeted app users are more likely to spend again.

 Initially, to target the respective audience or new users, the ad networks had to utilize the cookies so that they can track the search activity of those users on their mobile browsers.
 Once, this is done then the retargeting of mobile app users takes place with the help of the browser collected data.

 Those app users are sent the mobile ads that are curated as per their interest and data search activity, promoting them to download that particular app for the very first time.

 You can also integrate a mobile SDK i.e. Software Development Kit with your mobile app, where the advertisers will be able to identify the existing users' details including the app activity, mobile device ID, topic of interests, and much more.

 Now that the advertisers have the required data, they can now forward with their process of retargeting the users with the help of push notifications as well as in-app advertisements to bring the users back to their mobile application.

 Here are some tips that will surely come in handy in implementing the retargeting methods on mobile app users: